teilomillet/jiki/docs/core_interfaces.md

 ## IResourceManager & IRootManager

+These protocols define interactions for managing resources and conversation roots according to the MCP specification.

 - **IResourceManager** (in `jiki/resources`)
   - `list_resources()` and `read_resource(uri)` per MCP resources spec.

 - **IRootManager** (in `jiki/roots`)
   - `list_roots()` and `send_roots_list_changed()` per MCP roots spec.

+- **IConversationRootManager** (in `jiki/roots`)
+  - Extends root management with conversation-specific snapshot/resume capabilities.

-With these interfaces, the core orchestrator never hardcodes transport, tool‑call, or prompt details—making it easy to extend or replace any piece without rewriting Jiki itself.
+With these interfaces, the core `JikiOrchestrator` never hardcodes transport, tool‑call, or prompt details—making it easy to extend or replace any piece without rewriting Jiki itself.

 ---

 ## How They Work Together

-`JikiOrchestrator` ties everything in a simple pipeline:
+`JikiOrchestrator` (typically created via `Jiki()`) ties everything in a simple pipeline:

 1. **Prompt Construction**: `IPromptBuilder` builds the system prompt (tools, resources, user query).
 2. **Token Streaming**: `LiteLLMModel` streams tokens through `generate_and_intercept`, catching `<mcp_tool_call>` blocks.